 Curriculum

-The in person curriculum is divided up over 10 weekends from May through February on the South Shore of Nova Scotia.
-Weekend classes run Saturday and Sunday 9:30-5:30 with an hour for lunch.
-One of the weekends will be a camping trip, and we will choose a location with accommodations nearby for those that choose not to camp.
+The live curriculum is divided up over 10 weekends from May through March, offered online or in person on the South Shore of Nova Scotia.
+Weekend classes run Saturday and Sunday 10:00-5:30 with an hour for lunch.
+One of the weekends will be a camping trip.

 • Materia Medica